Erik-TW/gif-gallery/README.md

 Giphy API: https://developers.giphy.com/docs/api/endpoint/

 ## How to use:
+For the code to work you first need to install all required packages.
+To do this simply write "npm install" in the terminal.

-For the code to work you need to create a local ENV file in the root folder named .env.local which should contain your individual Giphy API-key the file should contain the following:
+You then need to create a local ENV file in the root folder named .env.local which should contain your individual Giphy API-key the file should contain the following:

 REACT_APP_APIKEY=<YOUR_KEY_HERE>
 ### Gallery